mindy-zheng/Parser/README.md

-CS4280 Programming Translation Project -- P2:
+# CS4280 Programming Translation Project -- P2:
-- Cloned all source files and fixed errors from P1.
+- Cloned all source files and fixed errors from P1 involving whitespace detection and incorrect token matching.
+- This program implements a parser for a given LL(1) grammar.
+This parser builds from the scanner module in P1 to tokenize all the input and constructs a parse tree based on the BNF grammar below.

 P2 BNF:
 <program>  ->     <vars> xopen <stats> xclose